Hubble Space Telescope imaging of the compact elliptical galaxy M32 reveals a dearth of carbon stars: Discussion

 In order to establish the dust chemistry of the extreme dust producers identified in {\em Spitzer} IRAC data of M32, we match our {\em HST} catalogue to the {\em Spitzer} catalogue using a $1^{\prime\prime}$ radius.
 Given the high stellar density of our field and the differences in both the depth and angular resolution of our data we restrict this matching to luminous stars that are no more than 1.5 mag below the TRGB.
 In the case of multiple matches to the {\em Spitzer} data, sources classified as an AGB star in the {\em HST} data were preferentially selected over the nearest positional match, as this is the more probable counterpart.
 This ensures reliable matches between the point-source catalogues.

 Our {\em HST} data covered 62 {\em Spitzer} variables and 69 of the candidate x-AGB stars from \cite{Jones2015a, Jones2021}.
 Of the long-period variable stars matched to our {\em HST} data, 39 are M-type AGB stars and two are carbon stars in the WFC3 filters.
-For the x-AGB stars 45 are oxygen-rich, three are carbon stars and three have not been assigned a chemical type.
-Another 19 AGB stars identified by {\em Spitzer} as either an x-AGB or long-period variable star were either not detected by {\em HST} or are too obscured and faint to meet our {\em HST} matching criteria due to circumstellar dust extinction.
+For the x-AGB stars 45 are oxygen-rich, three are carbon stars and three have not been assigned a chemical type, this is likely due to circumstellar dust veiling the molecular features in the photosphere.
+The remaining AGB stars identified by {\em Spitzer} as either an x-AGB or long-period variable star were either not detected by {\em HST} or are too obscured and faint to meet our {\em HST} matching criteria due to circumstellar dust extinction.

 The chemically-classified x-AGB sample is predominately composed of M-type stars ($>$93\%).
 This is contrary to that found in metal-poor galaxies where only a small fraction of x-AGB stars are oxygen-rich \citep[e.g.,][]{Riebel2012, Srinivasan2016, Boyer2015b, Boyer2019}, and agrees with values determined for metal-rich populations \citep[e.g.,][]{Goldman2022}.
 Assuming the same M31 contamination ratios ($\sim$25.8\% for M-stars) for the x-AGB sample as for the general AGB population detected towards M32, our classification implies that dust-production in the outskirts of M32 is dominated by M-type stars.
 Furthermore, given the low number of carbon stars in our field, and the high probability that most (if not all) of these objects are associated with the disc of M31, it is likely that all AGB stars that are genuine M32 members are producing oxygen-rich dust like metal oxides and silicates, and any contribution from carbonaceous grains is negligible.